Wafula Chebukati

-Wafula Wanyonyi Chebukati (19 December 1961 – 20 February 2025) was a Kenyan lawyer and a one time chairman of the Independent Electoral and Boundaries Commission (IEBC), which is responsible for overseeing elections in Kenya.
-Wafula Chebukati was appointed to the position on a six-year tenure in January 2017 by the retired President of Kenya Uhuru Kenyatta.
+Wafula Wanyonyi Chebukati (19 December 1961 – 20 February 2025) was a Kenyan lawyer most known for serving as chairman of the Independent Electoral and Boundaries Commission (IEBC), which is responsible for overseeing elections in Kenya.
+Wafula Chebukati was appointed to the position on a six-year tenure in January 2017 by the retired president of Kenya Uhuru Kenyatta.
 Following his appointment in 2017, he succeeded Ahmed Issack Hassan.
 He retired on 17 January 2023, following the end of his term.
 He led Kenya through two heavily contested and controversial general elections; August 2017 and 2022 General Elections.

 His tenure at Kenya's electoral body was also one marred with resignation of IEBC commissioners, including his deputies, who faulted his leadership.

 Career

 Chebukati was a Kenyan lawyer with many years of experience.
 He ran his sole proprietorship law firm for 20 years and thereafter in 2006 he founded a Nairobi-based partnership law firm, Cootow & Associates Advocates, which he resigned from on 17 January 2017, prior to taking up the job as a State Officer in accordance with the law and in order to avoid conflict of interest.
 In 2017, he was accused of conflict of interest by fronting his law firm for contracts at the IEBC but the matter was dismissed by Parliament for lack of evidence.
 He was a politician and member of the Orange Democratic Movement party, which he resigned from before applying for the position of Chairperson of IEBC.
 In 2007, he contested for the Saboti Constituency parliamentary seat and came in second place.